Several years ago, I considered writing a post on artificial hair implants (also known as synthetic hair implants or prosthetic hair transplants).

 Biofibre® (Italy): Two New Studies

 While doing by searches on newer alopecia related studies, I noticed that there were two new ones in the past several months concerning synthetic hair.
-In particular, both studies involved a company name Biofibre (Italy).
+Interestingly, both studies involved a company name Biofibre (Italy).
 Moreover, both articles speak favorably about modern day artificial hair implants.

-The first of these studies provides an interesting summary of Biofibre and its success in the EU, where it obtained CE approval for use on human scalps in 1996.
+The first of these studies provides a summary of Biofibre and its success in the EU, where it obtained CE approval for use on human scalps in 1996.
 It also obtained TGE approval in Australia in 1996.
-The Biofibre product is biocompatible with a person’s existing scalp, and is available for use in both men and women suffering from androgenetic alopecia or other forms of hair loss.
+The Biofibre product is biocompatible with a person’s existing scalp.
+It is available for use in both men and women suffering from androgenetic alopecia or other forms of hair loss.
 It is manufactured by an Italian company named Medicap.

 The second of these studies analyzes the results of a recent 5-country multicenter clinical trial on 194 patients who underwent the Automatic Biofibre® Hair Implant System procedure.
 Almost all of these patients got satisfying results and great psychological satisfaction.
 About 10 percent of the patients obtained some side effects that were “easily controlled by either topical or systemic treatment in 8 to 10 days”.

 Perhaps this second study has some biases that I am unaware of, but the fact that 5 countries were involved in the findings does add a bit more credence to Biofibre.
-It seems like this company is the most important player in the global synthetic hair transplant market, and it has also been covered in other older studies that I did not include here.
+It seems like this company is the most important player in the global synthetic hair transplant market.
+They have also been covered in other older studies that I did not include here.

 Biofibre hair strands are available in 13 different colors and with different lengths (15, 30 or 45 cm).
 Hair type selections include straight, wavy, curly and afro.

-That statement is a bit surprising, considering that this procedure is banned in the US where the ISHRS is headquartered.
-Moreover, the artificial hair implantation procedure is a direct competitor to the hair transplantation procedure, and the latter is the raison d’etre of the ISHRS.
+On Nido’s dated site, it states that the International Society of Hair Restoration Surgery (ISHRS) recognized its technology in 2003.
+However, that statement is a bit surprising, considering that this procedure is banned in the US where the ISHRS is headquartered.
+Moreover, the artificial hair implantation procedure is a direct competitor to the hair restoration procedure.

-I contacted the ISHRS about this, and they pointed me towards their official position on artificial hair implants document, which was published in 2004.
+Note: I contacted the ISHRS when writing this post, and they pointed me towards their official position on prosthetic hair fibers document.
+It was first published in 2004.

 Artificial Hair Implants Cost